Cognitive Load Theory

 Synopsis

-The metaphor of “load” is invoked by multiple discourses on learning and everyday functioning, but it is more often encountered in references to “overload” – almost all of which are based on the premise that individuals have limited capacities for processing information:
+More generally, metaphors of “load” are invoked by multiple discourses on learning and everyday functioning, but they is more often encountered in references to “overload” – almost all of which are based on the premise of Brain-as-Computer Discourses that individuals have limited capacities for processing information:

 • Overload – exceeding one’s capacity to deal effectively with the task at hand.
 Sources/type of Overload in the psychological literature include: